 Term Definition Multicultural A society that contains a number of different cultural or ethnic groups.
 Intercultural A society where there is a deep understanding and respect for all cultures.
 It supports active participation, and the mutual exchange of ideas and cultural norms, promoting the understanding of others.
 In an intercultural society, everyone learns from one another and grows together.
 Intercultural city A city of people with different nationalities, origins, languages or religions/ beliefs.
 An intercultural City is where leaders and most citizens regard diversity positively, as a resource.
 The city actively combats discrimination and enables connection and respect.
 Migrant/s: The United Nations Migration agency (IOM) defines "migrant" as an individual who has resided in a foreign country for more than one year irrespective of the causes, voluntary or involuntary, and the means, regular or irregular, used to migrate.
 Under such a definition, those travelling for shorter periods as tourists and businesspersons would not be considered migrants.
 However, common usage includes certain kinds of shorter-term migrants, such as seasonal farm-workers who travel for short periods to work planting or harvesting farm products.
 Descendants of migrants are sometimes wrongly referred to as migrants or persons with a migrant background to indicate their multiple belonging.
 In this strategy principles of interculturalism apply to all, the term "migrant" does not include descendants of migrants.
 2 Refugee A refugee is someone who has been forced to flee their country because of persecution, war or violence.
 A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group.
 Most likely, they cannot return home or are afraid to do so.
 The refugee definition can be found in the 1951 Convention and regional refugee instruments (including the Organization of African Unity or the 1984 Cartagena Declaration), as well as UNHCR's Statute.
-3
+3 Asylum seeker A person seeking safety from persecution or serious harm in a country other than his or her own and awaiting a decision on the application for refugee status under relevant international, regional and national instruments.
+4

 1 Convention and Protocol Relating to the Status of Refugees.
 2 IOM International Migration Law, Glossary on Migration, 2nd edition, 2011.
 3 Guiding principles of internal displacement, The UN Refugee Agency (hereafter, UNHCR).
+4 See UNHCR